pshrmn/curi/packages/curi/docs/API/cache.md

 ### With Hash History

 If you are using a hash history, you will not be able to use `location.key` for caching responses.
 That is because hash history locations do not have `key` properties.
-Curi creates a fake `key`, but that is only actually used for ensuring that "stale" responses are emitted to subscribers.